 In this section of the guide, we will break down the key strategies to using the Elementalist Build effectively.
 These include Dealing Damage and Kiting Enemies/Zone Control.

-When applying damage to a single melee target, you should be using the light attack of your fire staff as they close the gap, kiting them away with your dodge and applying burn stacks.
+When applying damage to a single melee target, you should be using the light attack of your fire staff as they close the gap, kiting them away with your dodge and applying smolder stacks.
+There is a world where you can heavy attack too as it provides an AoE splash, landing hits has never been easier!
 As they close in, your primary effort should be to land an Ice shower on your target.
-From here you can cast Ice Storm and Fireball on the target and use Flamethrower to finish the target off.
+From here you can cast Ice Storm and Fireball on the target and use Pillar of Fire, buffed in damage due to the smolder stacks to finish the target off.
 This sequence applies large amounts of pressure on a target in a short amount of time.